The 12 Most Iconic Car Movies Ever

 My favorite scene, at the 15:18, is when the Bandit drives slowly, looks into the camera, and smiles.

-What makes this even more classic is looking into the camera is considered "breaking the fourth wall," an imaginary wall of separation between the audience and the actor.
+What makes this even more classic is that looking into the camera is considered "breaking the fourth wall," an imaginary wall of separation between the audience and the actor.

 And for those of us that hate to take off our hats, I'll leave you with a favorite quote from the movie.